Courses

 Course Overview

 Our Bachelor of Arts (Hons) in Film & Media Production is designed for anyone passionate about a Digital Film and Video industry career.
-It can open up fantastic career options in one of the most exciting creative industries and a future in television and film.
+It can open up fantastic career options in one of the most exciting creative industries and a future in film, tv and media production.

-Studying film and media production provides hands-on experience in storytelling, cinematography & digital editing, preparing students for diverse careers in the entertainment industry.
-Graduates emerge multi-skilled and often find employment with film, media and design companies in diverse roles across pre and post-production.
+Graduates emerge multi-skilled, and often find employment within film, media and design companies in diverse roles across pre and post-production.

 Students can take an Erasmus+ semester abroad as part of this degree.